ADubinA/ai2020/README.md

 3. Break ties in a consistent way.
 4. Add a slightly more robust graph.
 5. Test the s*** out of it.

+TODO 06/11/19
+6. IMPORTANT: Ask if we need to solve destroyer/helpful agents interaction -> meaning that if a road the greedy agent was going to use is destroyed by the annihilator, the greedy agent should terminate.